wehmoen/steemit-widgets/README.md

 ## How To Use

+The easiest way is to use the [generator](https://mktcode.github.io/steemit-widgets/generator.html).
+You can adjust a lot there but if you need an even more individual solution keep reading.

 First you need to decide where to put the content.
 You only need an empty element with an id somewhere on your website.

 ```html